Indian Institute of Science: Foundations and early history

 After an accidental meeting between Jamsetji Tata and Swami Vivekananda, on a ship in 1893 where they discussed Tata's plan of bringing the steel industry to India, Tata wrote to Vivekananda five years later: "I trust, you remember me as a fellow-traveller on your voyage from Japan to Chicago.
 I very much recall at this moment your views on the growth of the ascetic spirit in India...
 I recall these ideas in connection with my scheme of Research Institute of Science for India, of which you have doubtless heard or read."
+Tata was interested in education and development of skills for industrial projects such as steel making.
+He sent his associate Burjorji Padshah on a world tour in 1896 to examine research institutions so as to have an "Indian University of Research".
+Padshah then produced a guiding document An Institute of Scientific Research for India (1898).

 Impressed by Vivekananda's views on science and leadership abilities, Tata wanted him to guide his campaign.
 Vivekananda endorsed the project with enthusiasm, and Tata, with the aim of advancing the scientific capabilities of the country, constituted a provisional committee to prepare a plan for setting up of an institute of research and higher education.
 The committee presented a draft proposal to Viceroy George Curzon on 31 December 1898.
 Subsequently, Sir William Ramsay, a Nobel Laureate, was called on to propose a suitable place for such an institution who suggested Bangalore as the best location.